 A Guide to CPSR and Federal Procurement Compliance

-Pursuant to FAR Part 44.302, the need for a review of a contractor’s purchasing system is triggered when sales to the government are expected to exceed $25 million during the next 12 months.
+Pursuant to FAR Part 44.302, the need for a Contractor Purchasing System Review (CPSR) is triggered when sales to the government are expected to exceed $25 million during the next 12 months.
 DFARS 244.302 increased the threshold to $50 million.

 It is critically important for your company to be prepared.
 If this is your first CPSR, this Guide to CPSR and Federal Procurement Compliance will help you and your company prepare.

 Pursuant to FAR 44.3 and DFARS 252.244-7001, a purchasing system review is the process by which DCMA (Defense Contract Management Agency) reviews and evaluates how your company is spending government money and how compliant your company is with all applicable rules, regulations, policies, and laws.
 Ultimately, you, as the contractor, have a responsibility to be a good steward of the government’s money.

 DCMA’s evaluation provides the Administrative Contracting Officer, or ACO, with all the necessary and pertinent information to grant, withhold, or withdraw approval of your purchasing system.
 Understanding the CPSR process and how to prepare is essential for the future of your business.

 The “system” or “S” in contractor purchasing system review (CPSR) refers to the whole group of people, processes, and tools used to spend the Government’s (and thus, the taxpayer’s) money.